kashishchopraa/Individual-Algorithmic-Project/TPT.md

 5.3 Computing Bias

-gBias exists in different computing innovations Computing innovations reflect human biases that already exist because of biases written into the algorithms or in the data used by the innovation
+Bias exists in different computing innovations Computing innovations reflect human biases that already exist because of biases written into the algorithms or in the data used by the innovation
 Programmers should take action to reduce bias in algorithms used for computing innovations to combat existing human biases Biases can be used at all levels of software development